Alvin Langdon Coburn: Spiritual devotion (1923–1930)

-In 1923 Coburn met a man who would become a major influence on him for the rest of his life.
+In 1923, Coburn met a man who would become a major influence on him for the rest of his life.
 The man was one of the leaders of the Universal Order, a small comparative religious group, previously called the Order of Ancient Wisdom, and which under the name Hermetic Truth Society organized public lectures and produced the quarterly Shrine of Wisdom magazine.
 The identity of the man – described as being great and good in every way – was known to Coburn, but it has been kept from anyone outside of the Order due to the Society's strict doctrine of anonymity.
 There was something about him, however, that struck a chord with Coburn, and "Coburn's solidity as a citizen and the falling-away of all mundane ambition thereafter was due to his direct influence."

-Throughout the 1920s and '30s Coburn became fully committed to the beliefs of the Universal Order, which are described in The Shrine of Wisdom magazine as being devoted to "Synthetic Philosophy, Religion and Mysticism".
+Throughout the 1920s and 1930s, Coburn became fully committed to the beliefs of the Universal Order, which are described in The Shrine of Wisdom magazine as being devoted to "Synthetic Philosophy, Religion and Mysticism".
 His deep interest in mysticism, and especially freemasonry, was to occupy the greatest part of the remainder of his life.
 Coburn did much research into the history of freemasonry, as well as on aspects of the occult and mysticism.
 He presented numerous lectures based on his findings to Masonic gatherings, travelling extensively throughout England and Wales.
 He also took a particular interest in the ceremonial rituals and rites performed, and in their origins and symbolism.

-In 1927 Coburn was made an honorary Ovate of the Welsh Gorsedd, or Council of Druids, and he took the Welsh name "Maby-y-Trioedd" (Son of the Triads).

-In 1928 his mother died.
+In 1927, Coburn was made an honorary Ovate of the Welsh Gorsedd, or Council of Druids, and he took the Welsh name "Maby-y-Trioedd" (Son of the Triads).
+In 1928, his mother died.
 She had been a major influence on him for much of his life, and her death was yet one more sign that his new devotion to religious interests was the right course for him.

 Later life (1931–1966)

 By 1930 Coburn had lost almost all interest in photography.
 He decided that his past was of little use to him now, and over the summer he destroyed nearly 15,000 glass and film negatives – nearly his entire life's output.
 This same year he donated his extensive collection of contemporary and historical photographs to the Royal Photographic Society.

 A year later he wrote his last letter to Stieglitz, and from then on he made only a few new photographs.
 Ironically, just when he was making an almost complete break from photography Coburn was elected Honorary Fellow of the Royal Photographic Society.
 After living in England for more than 20 years, Coburn finally became a British subject in 1932.

-In 1945 he moved from his house in Harlech, North Wales to Rhos-on-Sea, Colwyn Bay, on the north coast of Wales.
+In 1945, he moved from his house in Harlech, North Wales to Rhos-on-Sea, Colwyn Bay, on the north coast of Wales.
 He lived there the rest of his life.
 His wife Edith died on October 11, 1957, their 45th wedding anniversary.

-Alvin Coburn died in his home in North Wales on November 23, 1966, at the age of 84.
+Alvin Coburn died in his home in North Wales on November 23, 1966, aged 84, in Rhos-on-Sea.